 Finally, while the focus of this paper is federal antitrust enforcement, we should comment on state law.
 In the wake of the Illinois Brick decision, numerous state legislatures enacted so-called Illinois Brick repealer statutes, which created state law causes of action for the indirect purchasers whose claims were barred under the Supreme Court decision.
 Otherwise, state courts tend to interpret longstanding antitrust statutes consistently with the interpretations of federal laws by federal courts.
 As a practical matter, this means that a state pattern of greater legislative but weaker judicial support for antitrust enforcement mirrors federal experience.
 However, a more detailed analysis of state antitrust enforcement is beyond the scope of this paper.

 While the pattern of antitrust legislation in the United States is overwhelmingly in the direction of greater liability and enforcement, this trend peters out in the 1970s.
 All of the statutes after HSR were minor.
-Congress’ and (as we posit) the public’s attitude toward antitrust enforcement moved from enthusiastic before the 1970s to something like indifference or neglect in the 1980s.
-However, we find no direct evidence of congressional or public hostility to antitrust enforcement during our period by means of new laws.
+Congress’ and (as we posit) the public’s attitude toward antitrust enforcement shifted from its post-Depression enthusiasm to something like indifference or neglect in the 1980s.
+However, we find no direct evidence by way of new legislation of congressional or public hostility to antitrust enforcement during the post-war period.

 Part III.A.2 Antitrust Enforcement and Presidential Political campaigns.

-Statutes are not the sole source of direct democratic legitimacy to changes in policy.
+Statutes are not the sole source of direct democratically legitimate changes in policy.
 The president is an elected official with an independent source of power—the power to execute or enforce the laws.
-Virtually all candidates for the presidency make promises about how they will use this power by announcing their enforcement priorities, which they typically refer back to in speeches and orders after elected.
+Virtually all candidates for the presidency make promises about how they will use this power by announcing their enforcement priorities, which they typically refer back to in speeches and orders after being elected.
 Accordingly, we ask whether the public endorsed the decline of antitrust enforcement by voting for presidential candidates who promised to reduce antitrust enforcement (or endorsed enhanced antitrust enforcement by voting for candidates who promised to increase antitrust enforcement).
 To answer this question, we collected and analyzed, for the period from 1932 to the present: (i) all the presidential campaign platforms of both Democratic and Republic presidential nominees; (ii) all presidential inaugural addresses; (iii) all state of the union speeches and Congressional messages; and (iv) all presidential executive orders and proclamations (for later).

 The figure below consolidates the references to two key terms that are associated with antitrust enforcement: “antitrust” and “monopoly”.
-Our goal is to understand whether these were politically salient topics that would trigger a democratically backed major policy shift even in the absence of explicit changes to antitrust statutes.
+Our goal is to understand whether these were politically salient topics that would trigger a democratically-backed major policy shift even in the absence of explicit changes to antitrust statutes.

-An analysis of inaugural and state of the union speeches reveals a pattern: antitrust and the fight against monopolies were a politically salient topic until the Carter presidency in the late 1970’s (the exception being Presidents Lyndon Johnson and Nixon).
-However, both topics disappear from public addresses from the 1980’s onwards, when most of the weakening of antitrust enforcement takes place.
+An analysis of inaugural and state of the union speeches reveals a pattern: antitrust and the fight against monopolies were a politically salient topic until the Carter presidency in the late 1970s (the exception being Presidents Lyndon Johnson and Nixon).
+However, both topics disappear from public addresses from the 1980s onwards, when most of the weakening of antitrust enforcement takes place.